DavidSilveraGabriel/Set-of-tools/README.md

     ```
 4. The application window will appear (styled using `ttkthemes`), featuring tabs for each tool:
     *   **Format Converter:** Select an input image (preview shown), choose the desired output format, specify resizing options (if any), and click "Convert Image".
     *   **Image Modifier:** Select an input image (preview shown).
-Enter desired dimensions for resizing (with option to keep aspect ratio) or coordinates/dimensions for cropping.
+Enter desired dimensions for resizing (with option to keep aspect ratio) or **click and drag on the preview image to select a crop area** (coordinates will auto-populate).
 Click "Resize Image" or "Crop Image".
     *   **Folder Icon Setter:** Select an icon file (`.ico` for Windows, `.icns` for macOS) (preview shown) and the target folder.
 Click "Apply Icon to Folder".
 Remember OS-specific requirements and potential admin rights needed on Windows.
     *   **Image to SVG:** Choose an input image (preview shown).
 Adjust conversion parameters (number of colors, tolerance, opacity threshold, simplification factor) as needed for optimal results.
 Click "Convert to SVG".